windbirds/policies/terms.md

 #### Booking Cancellation

-If you need to cancel your tour, please let us know either by email or phone call right away.
-Based on when you cancel, different fees may apply:
+If you need to cancel your tour, please let us know as soon as possible by email or phone call.
+Our cancellation fees are based on the time before your tour starts:

-* More than 72 hours before the tour: no cost to you
+* More than 72 hours: No charges
-* 72 to 24 hours before the tour: you'll lose your deposit
+* 72 to 24 hours: You lose your deposit
-* Within 24 hours of the tour: you'll be charged the full tour price
+* Within 24 hours: You are charged the full tour price

-For Deep Sea Pelagics (like Zino's Petrel Sea Expedition), cancellations aren't refundable.
+Exceptions: For Deep Sea Pelagic tours like Zino's Petrel Sea Expedition, bookings are final and cannot be refunded.
 However, you can change the name of the booking holder.

 #### Bookings Date Change